mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Multiple Update and/or Remove proposals that apply to the same leaf.
 If the committer has received multiple such proposals they SHOULD prefer any Remove received, or the most recent Update if there are no Removes.

-* Multiple Add proposals that contain KeyPackages that represent the same client according to the application (for example, identical KeyPackages or KeyPackages sharing the same Credential).

 * Multiple PreSharedKey proposals that reference the same PreSharedKeyID.